PulkitBanta/Dev-Blogg/Readme.md

 <h1 align="center"><img src="screenshots/logo.png"></h1>

 A full-stack website where you can write *Dev Bloggs* and showcase them to the community.
-Every user is required to be signed up to write the *Dev Bloggs*.
+Every user is required to be *logged in* to write the *Dev Bloggs*.
 The simple UI of the web app makes it more attractive as well as user friendly.

 ## Getting Started 🚀